 Have you ever been found in violation of immigration laws?

 Scheduling the Global Entry Interview

-Once your application is reviewed and conditionally approved, you will received an email stating there is a message in your GOES account. ( It took about 2-3 weeks for Patti’s application to be reviewed but Matilda’s took only about a week.)
+Once your application is reviewed and conditionally approved, you will received an email stating there is a message in your Trusted Traveler Program (TTP) account. ( It took about 2-3 weeks for Patti’s application to be reviewed but Matilda’s took only about a week.)
 The message instructs you to schedule an interview at one of the Global Entry Enrollment Centers within 30 days.
 After logging in, we were able to print off a letter with the conditional approval and schedule an appointment for an interview online.

 Interviews are available at various enrollment centers at major airports and borders.
 Availability for interviews varies by enrollment center-Chicago O’Hare did not have any appointments for 2 months but if you keep logging in you can frequently find an earlier opening if someone has cancelled.
 If you need to change your interview you are able to reschedule interviews online as well.
 However according to the website, any changes within 24 hours of the appointment must be done by contacting the enrollment center directly.

 On July 7, 2017, CBP announced a new option to schedule your interview faster: Global Entry Enrollment on Arrival which allows conditionally-approved Global Entry applicants to complete their interview while clearing CBP processing.
 Global Entry Enrollment on Arrival is currently only available at five airports (George Bush Intercontinental Airport (IAH), William P. Hobby Airport (HOU), Austin-Bergstrom International Airport (AUS), San Francisco International Airport (SFO) and Vancouver International Airport (YVR)) but will be available at more airports soon.